IshanGarg2596/my-programs/README.md

-repository for algorithms that i have implemented.
+repository for algorithms i have implemented.